secretstartups/handbook/okrs/index.html.md

 `Objective Example Placeholder: 1x example full product/R&D hierarchy of labels, 1x example just division`

 ### Creating Key Results
 Each [Objective](#creating-objectives) will contain one or more sub-objectives or key results.
-Key Results must be created as part of an Objective and cannot be created independent of an Objective.
-Since KRs [should be linked](https://about.gitlab.com/company/okrs/#criteria-for-key-results:~:text=Linked%20%2D%20Be%20aligned%20to%20an%20Objective%20and%20be%20relevant%20to%20teams%20one%20level%20down%3B%20this%20alignment%20also%20allows%20KRs%20to%20easily%20roll%20down%20to%20become%20objectives%20one%20level%20down.) to an objective, KRs cannot be created independent of an objective.
+Sub-objectives are only used to cascade OKR down a level in [organizational structure](/team/structure/#layers) while [Key Results are the measure](#what-are-okrs) which helps us understand if we’ve met our objective and can be cascaded down a level of organization structure to become an objective one level down.
+Key Results must be created as part of an Objective and cannot be created independent of an Objective since Key Results [should be linked](https://about.gitlab.com/company/okrs/#criteria-for-key-results:~:text=Linked%20%2D%20Be%20aligned%20to%20an%20Objective%20and%20be%20relevant%20to%20teams%20one%20level%20down%3B%20this%20alignment%20also%20allows%20KRs%20to%20easily%20roll%20down%20to%20become%20objectives%20one%20level%20down.) to an Objective.

+Since [Key Results are the measure](#what-are-okrs) that helps us understand if we’ve met our Objective, Key Results are aligned to the same, single layer of the [organizational structure](/team/structure/#layers) as their parent Objective and not a Key Result for multiple layers of organizational structure.
+However, Key Results can be cascaded down from this single organizational structure layer by becoming Objectives in the next organizational level down - see [Cascading OKRs](/#cascading-okrs).

 To add new key results in GitLab, follow the steps below:
 1. Navigate to the the objective that you want to add a child key result to by opening the [GitLab OKRs project](https://gitlab.com/gitlab-com/gitlab-OKRs), selecting **Issues** on the left sidebar, then clicking on the target objective.
 1. [Add new key result](https://docs.gitlab.com/ee/user/okrs#add-a-child-key-result) by clicking **Add** in the **Child objectives and key results** section of an objective and then select **New key result**.